-1) Payment

-- a) All staff are paid on the 28th of each month by credit transfer as detailed in your pay statement. - b) You will receive a payslip showing how the total amount of your pay has been calculated.
-It will also show the deductions which have been made and the reasons for them, e.g. Income Tax, National Insurance etc. - c) Any queries that you may have should be raised with payroll@jrhsupport.co.uk
+- 1) Payment - a) All staff are paid on the 28th of each month by credit transfer as detailed in your pay statement. - b) You will receive a payslip showing how the total amount of your pay has been calculated.
+It will also show the deductions which have been made and the reasons for them, e.g. Income Tax, National Insurance etc. - c) Any queries that you may have should be raised with the Business Manager. - 2) Overpayments

-2) Overpayments